tobiasrordorf/SRT-to-CSV-and-audio-split/README.md

 <b>First:</b> Create a folder called "srt_files" where you store your srt_files and a folder "audio" where you store your audio-files (wmv or mp4).

+### Example Files

+<b> Check the folder Example Files to see how the information is extracted from an srt-file to a csv-file.</b>

 ### Modules
 <p><b>- change_encoding: </b>The encoding of srt-files is changed from cp1252 to utf-8.</p>
 <p><b>- convert_srt_to_csv: </b>Start time, end-time and subtitle are extracted from the srt-files and stored in a csv.
 In preparation for audio-splitting, a column id is generated from the filename with the addition of a unique number.</p>